 To complete the M.S. curriculum, students must submit a portfolio of their work before they graduate.
 Contact the program director for format and submission details.

 A maximum of nine semester hours of graduate credit from an accredited institution may be transferred and applied toward the master’s degree.
 All transfer requests require the approval of the graduate program coordinator and the Graduate School and may not have been counted toward another degree.

 |CRJS 550||Professional Ethics and Liability||3|

 |CRJS/GVPA/PADM/URSP 623||Research Methods for Government and Public Affairs||3|

-Other course(s) may be selected with permission of the criminal justice graduate director.
+Any additional CRJS, GVPA, HSEP or PADM course (not in the core) may be used as an elective.
+Other course(s) may be selected with permission of the criminal justice graduate coordinator.

 Graduate program director